jos2254119-byte/CIS133DA-L3-Project/README.md

 5. Go to the Assessing Your Learning page in your RioLearn lesson, and click the link to submit the assignment.
 Paste the link to your repo in the assignment submission box.

 ***

-To learn more about Git and GitHub, review the [Additional-resources.md](main/z-Additional-resources.md) file.